 Marstrand is a sailing town and island located in West Sweden, less than an hour’s drive away from Gothenburg.
 Surrounded by the sea and the beautiful archipelago, it makes for the perfect summer day trip or weekend getaway.
-The town is filled with boats, beautiful villas, cosy streets, refreshing swimming spots, a nature reserve and plenty of historical buildings and sites.
+The town is filled with boats, beautiful villas, cozy streets, refreshing swimming spots, a nature reserve, and plenty of historical buildings and sites.
 While Marstrand used to be the herring capital of Europe, it is now most well known as the sailing capital of Sweden.
 If you happen to be visiting Gothenburg and have a day for a trip outside the city, then I would highly recommend you visit Marstrand.
 Here is everything you need to know when visiting this charming coastal town.

 Best things to do in Marstrand

 Undoubtedly the best and easiest thing to do in Marstrand.
 The island is pretty much car-free and sprinkled with gorgeous villas, a fort, and cozy cobblestone streets.
 You can easily spend a few hours wandering the streets and taking pictures of the beautiful buildings.

 Built in the 1700s, Carlsten Fort was meant to protect the island from invaders.
 Nowadays it is Marstrand’s biggest tourist attraction and a great place for a view of the island and its surroundings.
 If you wish to go on a fort tour it’ll cost you around $11 per person, but you can also wander around the public premises by yourself for free.